sanjay9616/JavaScript/JavaScript-Tutorial/Functions/Interview.md

 ### <h2>What are compose and pipe functions</h2>

+`compose and pipe functions are powerful technique that allows developers to combine multiple functions into a single function`

 The "compose" and "pipe" are two techniques commonly used in functional programming to simplify complex operations and make code more readable.
 They are not native to JavaScript and higher-order functions. the `compose()` applies right to left any number of functions to the output of the previous function.

 ```js